Along the Terrace of the Lions in Delos

 Calle Hama is the unofficial party street in El Nido since it’s where most tourists end up after their sorties along the beach.
 It’s a narrow, interior road; hence, it is closed at night to all vehicular traffic –except for tricycles owned by resorts along the coast– to allow enough space for all the touristy goings-on.

-Because of poor or even non-existent urban planning and zoning, it suffers, like most remote bayside resorts all over the country, from its failure to exude any charm or appeal.
-The area is simply a potpourri of haphazardly erected food stalls, souvenir shops, hostels, and houses, where locals, backpackers barely out of their teens, and elderly tourists mingle and simply wander around.
+Because of poor or even non-existent urban planning & zoning, it suffers, just like most remote bayside resorts all over the country, from its failure to exude any charm or appeal.
+The area is simply a potpourri of haphazardly-erected food stalls, souvenir shops, hostels, and houses, where locals, backpackers barely out of their teens, and elderly tourists mingle and simply wander around.

-After trying a few pieces of barbeque on a stick from a sidewalk stand, we got bored with the area, as it was a bit early, and took another tricycle ride towards Bulalo Plaza.
+After trying out a few pieces of barbeque-on-a-stick from a sidewalk stand, we got bored with the area as it was a bit early and took another tricycle ride towards Bulalo Plaza.

 We climbed a few steps into the eatery and were ushered to a table right in the middle of the place by a pleasant, effeminate waiter who introduced himself as Megan.
 The entire setup looked more like a kitchen converted into a restaurant with about 8 wooden tables and bamboo benches in a squat, elevated location that fronted the highway.

-Two orders of the house special, bulalo (beef shank soup with vegetables), a plate of seafood sisig (a variety of minced seafood sautéed in a sizzling skillet topped with chilis and fresh egg), rice, sodas, and a bottle of beer, were more than enough for our stomachs.
-Afterward, we walked back to town to shake off some cholesterol deposits.
+Two orders of the house special, ‘bulalo‘ (beef shank soup with vegetables), a plate of ‘seafood sisig’ (a variety of minced seafood sautéed in a sizzling skillet topped with chilis & fresh egg), rice, sodas, and a bottle of beer were more than enough for our stomachs.
+Afterward, we decided to walk back to town to shake off some of the cholesterol deposits.

 Mat and Johan — just outside a travel & tour stall along the Taytay-El Nido National Highway

-Back at Calle Hama to get our free ride back to the resort, the trio went shopping for souvenirs while I scoured some cold beer in cans.
+Back at Calle Hama to get our free ride back to the resort, the trio went shopping for souvenirs while I scoured the place for some cold beer in cans.
 I managed to get some, but they were not cold, so I searched in vain for some ice.
-Our driver suggested I could just ask them for free back at the resort, so our tricycle squeezed back into that narrow alley, its motor sputtering in the stillness of the early evening along the shore.
+Our driver suggested I could just ask them for free back at the resort, so our tricycle squeezed back into that narrow alley, it’s motor sputtering in the stillness of the early evening along the shore.

 Ruby showed up later in the room holding a block of ice wrapped in plastic that Bee had given her.
 While they all prepared their things for the island-hopping trip the next morning, I sat back on the bed to enjoy my ice-filled glass as I slowly poured the country’s best beer –San Miguel– into it.